shub007pat/todo-app/README.md

 # Angular Todo Application

 A modern, feature-rich Todo application built with Angular 20, featuring comprehensive unit testing with Jest and Angular Testing Library.
-This project demonstrates advanced testing techniques and best practices in Angular development, including signals, standalone components, HTTP client usage, extensive mocking strategies, and reactive programming with RxJS.

-The application showcases a complete testing ecosystem with multiple service implementations, comprehensive HTTP testing, component interaction validation, and advanced mocking techniques using Jest spies and Angular Testing Library.
+This project demonstrates advanced testing techniques and showcases a complete testing ecosystem with multiple service implementations, comprehensive HTTP testing, component interaction validation, and advanced mocking techniques using Jest spies and Angular Testing Library.

 ## 🚀 Features